BPSB/combine-p-values-discrete/docs/index.rst

 Note that individual tests should always be one-sided for the following reason:
 If you have two equally significant, but opposing sub-results, they should not add in effect, but cancel each other.
-This is not possible when you use two-sided subtests, since all information on the directionality of a result gets lost.
+This is not possible when you use two-sided sub-tests, since all information on the directionality of a result gets lost.
+You can obtain a two-sided result with `combine` though, which accounts for trends in either direction as long as consistent over all datasets.

 Example: Mann–Whitney *U* test
 ``````````````````````````````